bdastur/notes/aws/readme.md

 * Can have upto 100 buckets per account by default.
 * Even though the namespace of S3 is global, each S3 bucket is created in a specific region that you choose.
 This lets you control where your data is stored.
-Default if you don't specifiy is us-east-1.
+Default if you don't specify is us-east-1.
 * Each object consist of data and metadata.
 Data is opaque to S3.
 Data is treated simply as a stream of bytes.
 * metadata can be system metadata - created and used by S3 or user metadata